Croatia's Zagrebacki Holding utility to issue 2nd tranche of 7-yr bond

-ZAGREB, June 20 Croatian utility Zagrebacki Holding said on Tuesday it would issue a second tranche of its seven-year bond next month.
+ZAGREB, June 20 (Reuters) - Croatian utility Zagrebacki Holding said on Tuesday it would issue a second tranche of its seven-year bond next month.

 "The second tranche will have a value of up to 500 million kuna ($75.21 million) ...
 The expected date of the issue is July 3, 2017," Zagrebacki Holding said in a statement.